 2011 Draft, Round 6 – Philadelphia Eagles

-Kelce has been the Eagles’ starting center for seven seasons, earning first team All-Pro honors, making two Pro Bowls, and winning a Super Bowl along the way.
+Kelce has been the Eagles’ starting center for eight seasons, earning first team All-Pro honors, making two Pro Bowls, and winning a Super Bowl along the way.

 190. George Atkinson, SS, Morris Brown College

 1968 Draft, Round 7 – Oakland Raiders